CAGEexpobject by coercing a data frame

 Scoring and statistically testing differential TSS usage (promoter shifting) and detecting promoters that shift between two samples.

 Several data packages are accompanying CAGEr package.
 They contain majority of the up-to-date publicly available CAGE data produced by major consortia including FANTOM and ENCODE.
 These include FANTOM3and4CAGE package available from Bioconductor, as well as ENCODEprojectCAGE and ZebrafishDevelopmentalCAGE packages available from http://promshift.genereg.net/CAGEr/.
 In addition, direct fetching of TSS data from FANTOM5 web resource (the largest collection of TSS data for human and mouse) from within CAGEr is also available.
-These are all valuable resources of genome-wide TSSs in various tissue/cell types for various model organisms that can be used directly in R. Section 5 in this vignette describes how these public datasets can be included into a workflow provided by CAGEr.
+These are all valuable resources of genome-wide TSSs in various tissue/cell types for various model organisms that can be used directly in R. A separate vignette describes how these public datasets can be included into a workflow provided by CAGEr.
 For further information on the content of the data packages and the list of available CAGE datasets please refer to the vignette of the corresponding data package.

 For further details on the implemented methods and for citing the CAGEr package in your work please refer to (Haberle et al. 2015).